js-0s/ccc/README.md

 project and storybook needs to be integrated.
 The data-context pattern has drawbacks especially when it is used nested that may only be resolved with replacing the graphql-query engine.
-There should be more time invested to DRY some components, straighten the terminology of publicKey and address and separating repository-functionality.
+There should be more time invested to DRY some components and separating repository-functionality.